miusuncle/HiveOpenerForVSCode/README.md

 - `hiveOpener.configFileName` Indicates an alternative config file name.
 The default config file name is `hive-opener.json`
 - `hiveOpener.configFileLocation` Indicates an alternative location where the `hive-opener.json` file is stored
+- `hiveOpener.nearestOpenedItemComesFirst` Nearest opened item shown before others which are belonged to the same category in open list, default to `true`.

 ## Preset keybindings